 Newsletters, blogs and other content

-Create newsletters and blogs that can help prospective and current customers get the most out of your products.
+Create newsletters and blogs that can help prospective and current customers get the most out of your product or service.
 Anticipate troubleshooting issues and create FAQs for your niche.
 Share secrets or lesser-known features that can help.

 Keep up with news and events in your industry, and find ways to connect customers for lasting success.